MemVerge/splash/README.md

 * Include the jar file in your spark default configuration or task configuration.
 * Include the plugin jar in the same way.
-* Switch to the Splash shuffle manager with following option:
+* Switch to the Splash shuffle manager by adding the following option:
 ```
 spark.shuffle.manager org.apache.spark.shuffle.sort.SplashShuffleManager
 ```